rd003/blog/content/posts/azure-key-vault-with-dotnet.md

 ![key vault](/images/keyvault/keyvault.png)

-First of all, let's see what are we going to achive?
+First of all, let's see what are we going to achieve?
 Let's say we have an dotnet 9 api application.

 Its `appsettings.json` looks like: